pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       The instance can be specified in two ways:

       1. By specifying an untyped WBEM URI of an instance path in the INSTANCENAME argument.
-The namespace in which the instance is looked up is the namespace specified in the WBEM URI, or otherwise the namespace specified in the --namespace option, or otherwise the default namespace of the connection.
+The CIM namespace in which the instance is looked up is the namespace specified in the WBEM URI, or otherwise the namespace specified in the --namespace option, or otherwise the default namespace of the connection.
 Any host name in the WBEM URI will be ignored.

-      2. By specifying a class name with the characters ".?" as the keys in the INSTANCENAME argument.
+      2. By specifying a class name with wildcard for the keys in the INSTANCENAME argument, i.e. "CLASSNAME.?.
 The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
 The namespace in which the instances are looked up is the namespace specified in the --namespace option, or otherwise the default namespace of the connection.

       In the output, the instance will formatted as defined by the --output- format general option.